 Cheap Picture Frame Make-Over & The One-Year-Old Wall

-A couple of years ago I came across a website (I can’t remember where) that had the idea to dress up a frame with a string of beads and some paint.
-It’s a simple fix and I thought that they turned out quite pretty.
+A couple of years ago I came across a website (I can’t remember where) that had the idea to dress up a frame with just a string of beads and some paint.
+It’s a simple fix and I think that they turned out quite pretty.
 That idea has been hiding in the back of my brain ever since and I finally got to put it into play when I decided it was time to work on my one-year-old wall.
 What is a one-year-old wall, you may ask?
 It’s just that, a wall of framed pictures of my children when they were all age one.

-My mom has one and she went through great lengths to take all five of us kids, over a ten year span, to the same photographer and have us all in the same exact chair.
+My mom has a one year old wall and she went through great lengths to take all five of us kids, over a ten year span, to the same photographer and have us all in the same exact chair.
 Well, so far I’ve been successfully able to take all three girls to the same place and use the same chair.
 Let’s just cross our fingers that by the time this newest baby, that is joining us within the next few weeks, will be able to as well so that I can keep it up and finish up my wall.
 Make sure to scroll down to the bottom to see both mine and my mom’s walls.